Printer Cables: A Complete Guide to Choosing the Right Connection

 5. Other Specialty Cables

-While not as common, you may encounter other types of cables.
+Although less common, you may encounter other types of cables.

 • Wireless Options: Wi-Fi or Bluetooth connections eliminate the clutter of cables and are great for home use.
 Still, they may not offer the same speed and reliability as wired connections.